The Girl on the Train Summary

 Part One: Rachel

 “The Girl on the Train,” Rachel is a divorced alcoholic who rides the train to London every day, pretending to go to work after losing her job.
 She becomes obsessed with a couple who live in a house near the train tracks, whom she calls Jess and Jason.
-She imagines that they have a perfect life, unlike her own.
+Rachel imagines that they have a perfect life, unlike her own.
 She also sees her ex-husband Tom’s house, where he lives with his new wife Anna and their baby daughter Evie.

 One day, Rachel sees Jess kissing another man on her balcony and feels betrayed.
 Determined to confront Jess, she consumed too much alcohol, and her memory turned hazy.
 As the new day dawned, she awoke to a puzzling sight: unexplained bruises and bloodstains adorned her clothing, only to discover that Jess, whose true identity was Megan, had mysteriously vanished.